Guitar-Sound-Processing/GSP/gsp_daisy/LFFG.md

 -	[Volume](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Effects.md#efcvol) (vol)
 -	[Wahwah](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Effects.md#efcwah) (wah)

 The LFFG can be configured by several parameters and profiles.
-The profiles change the LFFG amplitude between 0 (lowest) and 1 (maximum) with time dependent math functions.
-The LFFG period TLFO (or the frequency fLFO) can be adjusted anytime, and the modulation amplitude a(t) can be obtained by calling an appropriate function.
+The profiles change the LFFG shape that modulates the signal amplitude between 0 (lowest) and 65535 (maximum) with time dependent math functions.
+The LFFG period TLFO (or the frequency fLFO) can be adjusted anytime, and the modulation amplitude a(t) can be retrieved by the public variables:

+- ```lfo.profile```      function profile (1 to 12)
+- ```lfo.period```       modulation period (miliseconds)
+- ```lfo.duty```         duty cycle (profiles 7, 8 and 9)

+More can be found in LFFG specific documentation.
 The profiles are stored in lfo_wave enumerator and are:

 1)	LFO_SIN (0).
 Sine wave profile: